BriHen/VTOL-DRONE/README.md

 Comments:

 Estimated Proportions of the motor used for the rotors vs the DC motor in my drawer.
+Really puts this into perspective.
 ![image](https://user-images.githubusercontent.com/73624921/119249739-d973fd80-bb4f-11eb-8147-8f61fc0968c2.png)